arcadiapage/arcadiapage.github.io/_drafts/what-is-writing-style.md

 That truth shows up in different ways for each writer.
 It's very individual.
 And that's probably why clarifying style is the number one reason why people take my workshop, although it also can address other writing issues.

 Also, style isn't set in stone.
 It changes as we age and experience different things in life.
-It also changes according to why you're writing and who you're writing for.
+It also changes according to why we're writing and who we're writing for.

 So then comes the question, "How do you find your style?"